hbctraining/rnaseq-cb321/lessons/analysis_methods.md

 ### Some highlights of RNA-seq count data

-* there are a low number of counts associated with a large proportion of genes
+* a large proportion of the genes have low values associated with them
 * there is no upper limit for expression (large dynamic range)
 * the negative binomial model has been determined to be the best fit for the count distribution for RNA-seq data where there is a lot of variance between the replicates and mean < variance